-It is clear to me that all this confusion about Orange Oil is partially due to lack of not sufficient intervention from Structural Pest Control Board side.
+It is clear to me that all this confusion about orange oil for termites is partially due to lack of not sufficient intervention from Structural Pest Control Board side.
 When a poor fumigator who works 14-16 hours a day, breaths toxic Vikane forgets to put a sign, he will get disciplined.
-Some fumigators also end up in jail for more serious misconduct which I do not oppose since they play with peoples' lives.
-However, when an Orange Oil guy screams on TV or Radio that is going to kill all termites by Orange Oil and me, other professionals and Structural Pest Control Board knowing it is not true, no actions are being taken towards to him or the company which he promotes that way.
+Some fumigators also end up in jail for more serious misconduct which I do not oppose since they play with peoples’ lives.
+However, when an orange oil for termites guy screams on TV or Radio that is going to kill all termites by Orange Oil and me, other professionals and Structural Pest Control Board knowing it is not true, no actions are being taken towards to him or the company which he promotes that way.

 As to Prime Termite, everything is simple and straight-forward here.

-Orange Oil is not a complete and a whole house treatment and we never claim it to be.
+Orange oil for termites is not a complete and a whole house treatment and we never claim it to be and never use it.

 Update February 2013.